TV Writers Room

 Experience writing a teleplay on assignment plus gain experience rewriting another writer’s script.
 Get feedback on your episode “nutshell,” your beat sheet, your assigned episode script, and on the script you are assigned to revise.

 Handouts of key story concepts and professional teleplay examples make convenient references in and outside the workshop.

-Prerequisite: open only to alumni of the TV Writing or Screenwriting Master Class.
+Prerequisite: open only to full participant alumni of the TV Writing or Screenwriting Master Class.
 Permission of the instructor is also required.

 Pitches & Blue Sky Period